 Efforts that begin with new research to improve new functionalities of a business component may qualify even if initial concept development must be excluded due to reverse engineering.

 The Internal Revenue Code specifically excludes this type of project.
-Research based in the social sciences, arts, or humanities does not qualify for Research & Development tax credits and would fail due to the lack of physical sciences missing from the process of experimentation.
+Research based in the social sciences, arts, or humanities does not qualify for Research & Development tax credits and would fail due to the lack of hard sciences missing from the process of experimentation.
 This includes physical, biological, engineering, or computer science.

 Don't risk noncompliance during an R&D tax credit audit.
 Contact Acena Consulting today to discuss your project initiatives with our team of innovative and experienced research and development tax specialists.